-Group Training Organisations (GTOs) are the primary employer of trainees and apprentices under the Federal government's Australian Apprenticeship scheme.
-They then on-hire the trainee/apprentice to a host business while they undertake their training at a Registered Training Organisation under a Training Agreement.
+Group Training Organisations (GTOs) are the primary employer of trainees under the Federal government's Australian Apprenticeship scheme.
+They then on-hire the trainee to a host business while they undertake their training at a Registered Training Organisation under a Training Agreement.

 At the heart of an Australian Apprenticeship is competency-based assessment.
 Employers and trainees agree on the range of competencies they wish to develop and then learn and demonstrate these competencies in the workplace.
 The emphasis is on giving the trainee opportunities to demonstrate their competence.
 As a vocational ‘competency based’ qualification, the focus is on their ability to apply their workplace knowledge to the issues raised in the study material and on the application of their practical work experience and problem solving.